dmjtsh/huawei_course/8-language/README.md

 ## How it works?
 This program divides on four independent parts: **frontend**, **backend**, **assembler** and **CPU**. \
-You can read about assembler and CPU parts on this link: ---.
+You can read about assembler and CPU parts on this link: https://github.com/dmjtsh/huawei_course/tree/main/4-cpu#readme.
 ### Frontend
 **Recursive Decent algorithm** \
 Entire frontend works on Recursive Decent algorithm. \
-Firstly frontend divides program on tokens, this part of program is called **lexical analysis**:
+Firstly frontend divides program on tokens.
+This part of program is called **lexical analysis**:

 ![Lexical Analysis](lexical_analysis.png)